-3.3.5.4 Frame "A" Line Time
+Frame "A" and Dual-Video Line Time

 This register sets the Frame "A" line time by adding additional clocks to each line readout.
 Frame "A" line time must be greater than or equal to Minimum Frame "A" line time is specified in Register 60B0.
 Each pixel clock is 6.25nS.
+Frame "A" line time is used to control both Frame A and Frame B line time in Dual Video mode.